estuary/flow/site/docs/concepts/schemas.md

 ```

 Flow extends JSON Schema with additional annotation keywords,
-which provide Flow with further instruction of how documents should be processed.
+which provide Flow with further instruction for how documents should be processed.

 What’s especially powerful about annotations is that they respond to
 **conditionals** within the schema.